Darxo/Hardened/README.md

 - Prevent most skills from playing sounds while their user is hidden
 - Completely rework, how Melee Weapons worn by player characters lose Condition on an Attack.
 As long as the Attack does not ignore armor (like puncture), the weapon will always lose condition, if the Armor on the body part hit has at least 1 Condition remaining after the attack.
 - Weapons no longer drop to the ground when their condition goes to 0.
 Instead they drop when the condition is lowered, while it was at 0 condition.
 Weapons are now considered *In poor condition*, when they have 0 Condition (down from 12 or less).
 A weapon that has 0 Condition now deals 50% less damage and its skills cost 50% more Fatigue
+- **Dazed** and **Withered** no longer display a custom sprite on the affected character
+- Humans who die from a decapitation or head-smashing, no longer produce a death-sound
 - Weapons with 0 Condition now deal 50% less damage
 - The combat map is no longer revealed at the end of a battle
 - Tactical Forest Maps no longer randomly spawn **Grassland** tiles (2 AP per move)